codahale/lockstitch/design.md

 associative.
 That is, `Mix("alpha"); Mix("bet")` is not equivalent to `Mix("alphabet")`.
 This eliminates the possibility of collisions; no additional padding or encoding is required.

-`Mix` inherits the collision resistance of the underlying BLAKE3 algorithm.
+`Mix` consists solely of BLAKE3 update operations and as such has collision resistance which reduces to the underlying BLAKE3 algorithm: no polynomial algorithm should be able to find two sets of inputs which produce the same output except with negligible probability.

 Unlike other operations (which all produce output and therefore replace the BLAKE3 hasher with a derived hasher), `Mix` does not replace the hasher, allowing sequential `Mix` operations to be